Frequently Asked Questions

 AUA is a state charter school, this means any student in the State of Georgia can apply.
 You do not have to live in a specific district to attend our school.

-You may apply by clicking the following link: https://atlantaunboundacademy.schoolmint.net/signup
+You can apply by clicking the following link: https://atlantaunboundacademy.schoolmint.net/signup

-We are accepting applications between October 18, 2023 – February 16, 2024.
-Applications will close immediately at 11:59pm EST. During this time, we accept applications from any student residing in Georgia for the grades we are accepting applications for.
-All interested parents and guardians have an equal opportunity to enroll their children during this period.
+During this period, we welcome applications from any student residing in Georgia for grades K-8.
+All interested parents and guardians will have an equal opportunity to enroll their children during this time.

 AUA will implement a weighted lottery.
 An increased chance of admission will be provided to the following subsets of educationally disadvantaged students with each subset defined by the State Board in accordance with federal guidelines and regulations;